IjzerenHein/autolayout.js/README.md

 var AutoLayout = window.AutoLayout;
 ```

-When using a bundler like webpack or browserify, use (do make sure plugins are installed for transpiling .es6 files!) :
+When using a bundler like webpack or browserify, use: *(make sure plugins for transpiling .es6 files are installed!)*

 ```javascript
 var AutoLayout = require('autolayout.js');